Biswajit-Mohapatra2/Technical-blogs/clf0t6y35000708lbaref5wj9.md

 ![Animation GIF](https://cdn.hashnode.com/res/hashnode/image/upload/v1678346732265/10070d8f-eb90-4262-8ffb-5fa85a0cc4b6.gif align="center")

-We will learn how to automate spring-boot microservices builds using the Jenkins pipeline and Deploy it into AWS EKS Cluster with help of the Kubernetes CLI plug-in.
+We will learn how to automate spring-boot microservices builds using the Jenkins pipeline and Deploy it into AWS EKS Cluster with the help of the Kubernetes CLI plug-in.

 We will use Springboot Microservices-based Java application.
 I have already created a repo with source code + Dockerfile.
 The repo also has Jenkinsfile for automating the following: